offensive-packaging/documentation/llvm-defaults/index.md

    --binary BINARY       path to clang-format
-   --commit COMMIT       default commit to use if none is specified --diff                print a diff instead of applying the changes --extensions EXTENSIONS
+   --commit COMMIT       default commit to use if none is specified --diff                print a diff instead of applying the changes --diffstat            print a diffstat instead of applying the changes --extensions EXTENSIONS
-                         comma-separated list of file extensions to format, excluding the period and case-insensitive -f, --force           allow changes to unstaged files -p, --patch           select hunks interactively -q, --quiet           print less information --style STYLE         passed to clang-format
+                         comma-separated list of file extensions to format, excluding the period and case-insensitive -f, --force           allow changes to unstaged files -p, --patch           select hunks interactively -q, --quiet           print less information --staged, --cached    format lines in the stage instead of the working dir --style STYLE         passed to clang-format
    -v, --verbose         print extra information
  ```